kunalBando/ChatBotwithAPI/README.md

 - User-friendly chat interface.
 - Integration with OpenAI GPT-3.5 Turbo for intelligent responses.
-- Buttons/pills for predefined prompts.
+- Buttons for predefined prompts.
-- ... (add more features as needed)
+- Fetches Entities and Features for Entities from the database in real time whenever user requests.
+- Gives information about the website and assists users with website usage.

 ## Code Structure
 - index.html: The main HTML file containing the chatbot interface.